abhishekmishra/eqterm/README.md

-# mktcli: a cli to interact with stock market websites and brokerages
+# eqterm: a terminal app to interact with market websites and brokerages